 This type of marketing is, effectively, the “traditional” type, which includes such practices as:

 - Traditional media ads; radio, TV, print, etc.

 Of course, these practices also have digital counterparts, such as display ads and cold emails.

 Thus, where inbound marketing operates under a “pull” mechanic, attracting audiences, outbound marketing presents a “push” mechanic.
 This dichotomy should somewhat explain the prevalence of inbound marketing in recent years, as internet users actively avoid the latter.
 Consider email filters, ad blockers, and so forth; audiences increasingly frown upon marketing that “pushes” itself onto them.

-Inbound marketing best practices for 2021
+Inbound marketing best practices

 With definitions covered, let us now delve into five inbound marketing best practices in order, splitting each as needed.

 The reason for this structure, as opposed to a scattered list, is that said practices will all strive to achieve a singular purpose.
 As outlined in the introduction, that is to account for new customer journeys and behaviors, tailoring content to each phase.